mosaicnetworks/babble-android/docs/first_app/my_first_babble_app.md

             mHttpPeerDiscoveryServer.start();
             mState=State.RUNNING_WITH_DISCOVERY;
         } catch (IOException ex) {
-            // Probably the port is in use, we'll continue without the
+            //Probably the port is in use, we'll continue without the discovery service }
-            // discovery service
     }
-    }

     public void stop() {
         if (!(mState==State.RUNNING || mState==State.RUNNING_WITH_DISCOVERY)) {
-            throw new IllegalStateException(
-                    "Cannot stop a service which isn't running");
+            throw new IllegalStateException("Cannot stop a service which isn't running");
         }

         mHttpPeerDiscoveryServer.stop();